-Regardless of the industry, everyone has had a challenging experience with customer service.
-Because the Internet has given businesses the opportunity to connect with more consumers, the focus on customer service quality has given way to customer service quantity.
+Regardless of the industry, everyone has had challenging experiences with customer service.
+Because the Internet has given businesses the opportunity to connect with more consumers, the focus on quality has given way to quantity.
 This practice devalues the concept of customer service, which shifts emphasis to a negative, self-serving business pursuit: Breaking records by the number of customers helped in an hour.

-- Implement Feedback Surveys.
-Not only is this a great customer support practice, but it’s a great selling tool, and doesn’t necessarily require a long list of questions.
-A Net Promoter Score survey asks one simple question, Would you recommend us to a friend or colleague? and is considered to be one of the most important indicators of a company’s success.
+4. Implement Feedback Surveys.
+Not only is this a great practice, but it’s a great selling tool, and doesn’t necessarily require a long list of questions.
+A Net Promoter Score survey asks one question: “Would you recommend us to a friend or colleague?”
+This survey is widely considered to be one of the most important indicators of a company’s success.
 The score is calculated by subtracting the percentage of Detractors (scores of 0-6 out of 10) from Promoters (scores of 9 and 10).

 5. Conduct Usability Testing.
 Usability Testing is a useful way to see how a customer interacts with your product or website.
 You can hire companies to do this for you (expensive) or you can find acquaintances who can do it for a low price or even for free (not expensive).
 For a few hundred dollars, you can prevent pain points and roadblocks that can thwart hundreds of future customer service calls.
 Learn more about setting up effective usability testing here.